• Skip to main content

 • Baked Gruyère Version: Spread dip in a buttered baking dish, top with shredded Gruyère, and broil until bubbly.

-• Lighter Greek Yogurt Version: Replace sour cream with Greek yogurt and use light cream cheese.
+• Lighter Greek Yogurt Version: Replace sour cream with Greek yogurt.

 • Spicy Kick: Add a dash of hot sauce or a pinch of smoked paprika or cayenne.